tepletonteam/tepleton/docs/guide/ibc.md

 correct key, it will return the corresponding value, as well as a proof that the key and value are contained in the Merkle tree.

-The results of a query can thus be used as proof in an `IBCPacketPostTx`.
+The results of a query can thus be used as proof in an `ABIPacketPostTx`.

 ## Relay